 as far as possible, please explain your points with illustrations, examples, data or alternative formulations of the amendments.

 This draft legislation is released only for the purpose of consultation and should therefore not be used for individual or business decisions as it does not represent the final legislation or regulations.
 All comments received during the consultation exercise will be reviewed thoroughly and, if accepted, will be incorporated into the Bill for introduction in Parliament.

 PERIOD OF CONSULTATION

-The draft GST (Amendment) Bill 2012 together with the draft subsidiary legislations for the changes in paragraph 4 (a) to (c) are available for public consultation from 9 July 2012 to 27 July 2012.
-We regret that comments received after 27 July 2012 will not be considered as they will be too late for incorporation into the final Bill.
+The draft GST (Amendment) Bill 2015 for the changes in paragraphs 3a to 3c and the draft subsidiary legislation for the change in paragraph 3b are available for public consultation from 13 July to 31 July 2015.
+We regret that comments received after 31 July 2015 will not be considered for incorporation into the final Bill.

 email to email@example.com; or

 Ministry of Finance